TodePond/TodePondDotCom/wikiblogarden/blending/blending/readme.md

 >
 > (merge them instead)

-And that is what I've been doing for two hundred and thirty three days, whether it seems like it or not.
+And that is what I've been doing for two hundred and thirty three days.
+Whether it seems like it or not.
 I am exploring the theme as deeply as I can.

 ## Merging / blending